 As a carer you may be struggling with getting food or medication and do not want to risk going to the shops or may be shielding from COVID 19 yourself (shielding' means not leaving your home and minimizing contact with others.)
 You can register for extra support if you or your loved one falls into the governments extremely vulnerable category (you should have received an NHS letter confirming this).
 If you know someone who is vulnerable and doesn't have access to the internet they can call 0800 0288327 Some people may be struggling with getting on-line shopping slots, there is a link here to some information from Which on how to get food deliveries.

 Caring for Plymouth is a service that Plymouth City Council has set up along with Livewell Southwest and a number of local charities that you can call upon that has volunteers that can help you with shopping, medicine collection, support with paying bills and accessing money and emotional support:.

-We are all expected to take social distancing measures to reduce social interaction between people in order to reduce the transmission of COVID-19.
+We are all expected to take social distancing measures to reduce social interaction between people in order to reduce the transmission of coronavirus (COVID-19).
 The government has produced guidance on how best to do this.
-They advise certain groups of people who are at increased risk of severe illness from COVID-19 to be particularly stringent in following social distancing measures.
+They advise certain groups of people who are at increased risk of severe illness from coronavirus (COVID-19) to be particularly stringent in following social distancing measures.

 The government has produced some helpful guidance for those that provide unpaid care.

 Carers UK have some useful guidance about how best to follow the social isolation guidelines when caring for someone.

 Is available if you meet the recommended criteria for use, such as if the person you care for shows symptoms of having COVID-19 or if they are shielded group.
 Please contact Caring for Carers, as above.